wptide/wptide/CONTRIBUTING.md

     - Provide detailed description of the bug in the PR.
 Live demo preferred.
     - Add appropriate test coverage if applicable.

-Travis CI will run the unit tests and perform sniffs against the WordPress Coding Standards whenever you push changes to your PR.
+Travis CI will run the unit tests whenever you push changes to your PR.
 Tests are required to pass successfully for a merge to be considered.